Daniel120622/Final-Year-Project/README.md

 git clone https://github.com/yourusername/yourproject.git

 2. Navigate to the project directory:</p>
-cd yourproject
+cd your project

-3. Open the Jupyter notebook in Google Colab:</p>
+3. Open the Jupyter Notebook in Google Colab:</p>
 Upload the notebook Combination_of_classify_n_callingstablediffusion.ipynb to your Google Drive.

 4. Open it with Google Colab.</p>